 Upon completion of their review the Vision Leadership Team forwarded the Action Team Reports to the facilitators for inclusion in a draft Vision 2025 report.
-The draft report was presented to the Board of Elders and, the Board of Directors by the facilitators.
-A period of 30 days was allowed for each Board to return comments to the facilitators.
-Comments that were deemed substantial were forwarded to the Vision Leadership team for further review and input.
+The draft report was presented to the Board of Elders and the Board of Directors by the facilitators.
+Comments were forwarded to the Vision Leadership team for further review and input.
 Any changes were incorporated into the final draft report by the facilitators.